jdee-emacs/jdee/README.md

 Emacs 24.3 is the oldest version that JDEE can be expected to run in.

+If you install JDEE through the Emacs package system, it will take care of installing the prerequisites for you:
+* flycheck
+* memoize
+* dash
+These packages can be found on ELPA and/or MELPA.

-JDEE requires [JDEE Server](http://github.com/jdee-emacs/jdee-server) for some operations.
+JDEE also requires [JDEE Server](http://github.com/jdee-emacs/jdee-server) for some operations.

 ## Installing with the Emacs package system